fegzycole/Billboard-Webscraper/README.md

 - Type **bin/main.rb** in your terminal and hit enter to run the executable

-- A **song.txt** file consisting of the top 100 songs in json format is created in the root directory
+- Follow the instructions on the terminal to get a custom file in your root directory

 <!-- ROADMAP -->